How to Add a User to Sudoers on Linux Mint 22 and 21

 sudo whoami

-The first time a user runs sudo, they see a brief warning about using root privileges responsibly.
-After entering their password, the command output confirms sudo works:
+Sudo may display a brief first-use warning about root privileges.
+After entering the user’s password, the command output confirms sudo works:

 [sudo] password for josh: